shankarajmeera/recruiting-devops/README.md

 ### Requirements
 - The S3 bucket is setup with the relevant properties and permissions.
 - Create an IAM role for the EC2 instance created in the previous step.
-- Assign the role to the EC2 instance and ensure that role has permissions to read and write (only) to that s3 bucket
+- Assign an instance role to that instance and assure that role has permissions to read and write (only) to that s3 bucket.

 ## STEP 4: Optional / Bonus
-- Hook all this up to a Terraform Cloud account.
+- Show a working example by hooking all this up to a [Terraform Cloud account](https://app.terraform.io/signup/account) and a [Amazon Web Services account](https://aws.amazon.com/free).
+Both providers have free tiers.
-- Show a working example.
 - Consider scenarios where we may wish to deploy this infrastructure across different environments (i.e. stage, test, production) and what approach you might take to enable this.